University-of-Texas-at-Dallas-Education/.github/profile/README.md

 * Use the IAM console to grant access to specific teams.

 ### Setting Up Billing for OpenAI API (GPT Models)
-To use OpenAI’s GPT models in Amplify, you need an OpenAI API key with a valid billing account.
+To use OpenAI’s GPT models in CometAI, you need an OpenAI API key with a valid billing account.

 **Step 1: Create an OpenAI Account & API Key**
 * Go to [OpenAI Platform](https://platform.openai.com/).